IS THIS YOUR FIRST JOB FAIR?

 In-Person Job Fairs

 - Prepare a resume.
-Have it reviewed by Career Services.
+Career Services can review it for you.
 Make multiple copies to give to employers.

 - Dress appropriately (see below).

 - Remove hat/gloves/sunglasses (unless you need them to see, of course).

 - Remember to silence your cell phone.

 - Bring a pen, but don’t carry too much into the fair.

 - Offer a firm handshake and make good eye contact when introducing yourself.

 - Get contact information so you can follow up.